jfcameron/G2Dj/README.md

 Run PreprocessorWizard.pl with #define ANDROID and build the G2Dj project.

 ## Creating a game:
+Games are written against an ECS.
+The ECS is comprised of 3 basic class types: Scene, GameObject, Component.
+Scenes define a 3D space with a customizable set of capabilities (rendering, physics, etc.).
+A game can be made of any number of scenes and can be run concurrently.
+GameObjects have a set of Components.
+Components define behaviours for their parent Gameobjects.
 ```java
 public static void main(String[] args)
 {